top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 Lastly, we wanted to have a demo that could deal with both intersections, i.e. with and without a traffic light, as opposed to the two available demos from MIT 2016's class.

-### Preliminaries (optional) {#template-final-preliminaries}

-- Is there some particular theorem / "mathy" thing you require your readers to know before delving in the actual problem?
-Add links here.

-Definition of link:
-- could be the reference to a paper / textbook (check [here](#bibliography-support) how to add citations)
-- (bonus points) it is best if it is a link to Duckiebook chapter (in the dedicated "Preliminaries" section)

 ## Definition of the problem {#explicit-coord-final-problem-def}